Your Improv Brain

 PODCAST & YOUTUBE SHOW HOST

-Hosted by Jen deHaan, an autistic and ADHD comedy performer, improv enthusiast, and writer.
-Produced by https://StereoForest.com.
+Hosted by Jen deHaan, an autistic and ADHD comedy performer and writer.
+Produced by StereoForest.

-Note: This podcast was formerly called “Neurodiversity and Improv”!
-New name, same kinda stuff.
+Note: This show was formerly titled “Neurodiversity and Improv.”
+New name, same focus.

-You can help us with one-time support to this show using the button below!
-Or grab any of our Downloadable Improv Resources to do the same.
+Have the show’s back with one-time support using the button below!
+Alternatively, grab any of Jen’s Downloadable Improv Resources to do the same.
+Much appreciated!
+You rock!
+Backs backs!

 Subscribe to Podcast